 In 2010, I made a birthday trip with my teenagers to the O’Reilly’s section of Lamington National Park.
 It was a place I dearly wanted to see before I got much worse.
 I spent most of that day with a crimson face, sweat pouring off me and holding back tears from searing neck, back, hip, knee, and feet pain.
 The frustration was a turning point though.
 For my children’s sake I sought a second medical opinion.
 After receiving a diagnosis of coeliac disease and lactose intolerance I changed my diet.
 This helped me absorb more essential nutrients from my food.
 For the first time, I invested money in very expensive footwear and with the encouragement of my daughter, embarked on a gentle exercise program to regain my fitness.
 I also received a positive result for Ross River Virus which doctors suspected had triggered an auto-immune condition.
 There were answers after all.

-Two years later I was cycling over 200km/week and here I am now in 2016 back at Lamington National Park able to do 20km walks with a backpack.
-I’m still red faced and sweating, but constant pain has gone.
+Two years later I was cycling over 200km/week and here I am now in 2016 back at Lamington National Park able to do 20km walks.
+I’m still red faced and sweating, but my the pain has reduced.
 I’m incredibly thankful to be given a second chance.
 Many people don’t receive one.
 It’s partly why I include short gentle walks in my posts.
 I want my blog to share experiences that are inclusive of people who are physically impaired.

 I was told recently that the adventure world can be quite ableist in the way it often rewards those with superior physical and mental abilities and may focus on achievement being solely due to a person’s toughness.
 There can be a tendency to glorify those who conquer superior challenges and to regard others as weak or lacking in motivation, but we are not all born physically and mentally equal.